microsoft/pyright/README.md

 * Support for generics
 * Better validation of type variables used within generics
-* Add type inference for Generators
+* Type inference for Generators and async functions
 * Support for type annotations within comments
 * Address the many TODO comments in the code
 * Better handling of function decorators (don't punt on type checking)